Frequently Asked Questions

 All applications for NMC registration are assessed on an individual basis in terms of experience and education. www.nmc.org.uk/registration/joining-the-register/

-How to apply for NMC registration
+How do I apply for NMC Registration?

 In order to register you must be able to speak and communicate in English.
-Evidence of this is accepted in the following formats
+Evidence of this is accepted in the following formats:

 You also need to have worked as a fully licenced and registered nurse for a minimum of 12 months and have the evidence to support this (in certain circumstances, for a complete list of requirements visit NMC Registration).
 Additionally, if you want to work in a specific area of nursing, your experience/evidence should reflect your expertise in this area.